RaspberryPiFoundation/python-curriculum/en-GB/secret-messages-new/index.md

 	![screenshot](images/messages-print-message-characters.png)

-+ If you un-indent the `print` statement, the encrypted message will only be displayed once at the end.
++ If you delete the spaces before the `print` statement, the encrypted message will only be displayed once at the end.
 You can also delete the code for printing the character positions.

 	![screenshot](images/messages-print-message-comment.png)